affka/jsdoc-examplecode/README.md

 jsdoc-examplecode
 =================

-Additional JSDoc tag for place code from functions.
-This plugin used for defined documentation examples as real functions and run it's, for example (in my case), in unit tests.
-This is tag - alternative tutorials, where you can set links to remote tutorials.
+Additional JSDoc tag for place code from functions as example.
+This plugin used for defined documentation examples as real functions and run it's (for example, in unit tests).
+This is tag - alternative for tutorials, where you can set links to remote tutorials.

-### Include plugin in config
+### Install instruction

 Append `examplecode.js` file plugin in dir with `conf.js` file and add to section `plugins` it.
-Also you need set param `allowUnknownTags` to true for allow examplecode custom tag.
+Also you need set param `allowUnknownTags` to `true` for allow `examplecode` custom tag.
 Example config:

 ```json
 {